 Vegan backpacking dinner

-Dinner is when you settle down and recover from the day.
+Dinner is when you settle down and recover from a long day.
 You’ll probably have the opportunity to unpack or settle all your gear.
-This means you can launch up that burner and prepare a proper meal.
+This means you can launch up that burner and prepare a proper vegan meal.
 Having a nutritious and well-balanced dinner is crucial to replenish your lost nutrients and be on your best for the coming day.

 If you don’t have a protein to add to your dish, have a shake with non-dairy milk for dessert.
 Your muscles will thank you.